FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        IBACKUP = 2 enables elevation changes for outflow nodes made at runtime to be permanently

-       written to the FPLAIN.RGH file (see comment 10).
+       written to the FPLAIN.RGH file.

+       (see comment 10).

    * - ICHANNEL
      - s